 The Compensation and Human Capital Committee annually reviews and considers the deductibility of the compensation paid to our executive officers, which includes each of the Named Executive Officers in the U.S., under Section 162(m) of the Internal Revenue Code.
-Pursuant to Section 162(m), compensation paid to certain executive officers in excess of \$1,000,000 generally is not deductible.
-However, before the effective date of the 2017 tax reform legislation, amounts in excess of \$1,000,000 were deductible if they qualify as "performance-based compensation."
-With respect to awards made before the 2017 tax reform legislation, the Committee endeavored to structure the executive compensation program so that each executive's compensation will generally be fully deductible.
-However, the Committee retained the right to approve compensation that was not fully deductible under Section 162(m).
-The compensation paid pursuant to our cash-based annual and long-term incentive programs was intended to qualify as "performance-based compensation" for purposes of Section 162(m) for all years in which the "performance-based compensation" exception was in effect.
-Base salaries did not qualify as "performance-based compensation" pursuant to the requirements of Section 162(m).
+While the Committee considers deductibility as a factor in its compensation determinations, the Committee's executive compensation philosophy and practices also take into account many other considerations, as explained more thoroughly above.

-Multiple of
+Pursuant to Section 162(m), compensation paid to certain executive officers in excess of \$1,000,000 in any year is not deductible.
+However, before the effective date of the 2017 tax reform legislation, amounts in excess of \$1,000,000 were deductible if they qualified as "performance-based compensation."
+This "performance-based compensation" exception was eliminated as part of the 2017 tax reform legislation.
+Accordingly, awards made after November 2, 2017, are not eligible for this "performance-based compensation" exception.

-The 2017 tax reform legislation removed the "performance-based compensation" exception from Section 162(m).
-Accordingly, awards made after November 2, 2017, generally are not eligible for the "performance-based compensation" exception and will not be deductible to the extent that they cause the compensation of the affected executive officers to exceed \$1,000,000 in any year.
-Awards that were made and subject to binding written contracts in effect on November 2, 2017, are "grandfathered" under prior law and can still qualify as deductible "performance-based compensation," even if paid in future years.
-The Committee will continue to monitor these awards and endeavor to ensure that they are deductible if and when paid.
+Nonetheless, the Committee continues to believe it is important to align the interests of the executive officers with those of the stockholders by imposing performance criteria on certain elements of compensation, notwithstanding that such alignment is no longer relevant to the deductibility of the compensation.